Notable People

 Goldman's official page leaves little doubt about what made him nationally legible.

 As lead counsel in the first impeachment inquiry, he directed strategy, led closed depositions and witness questioning during the public hearings, and oversaw the drafting of the Trump-Ukraine impeachment report before helping the House managers during the Senate trial.
-In other words, he was not simply a researcher attached to the process.
+In other words, he was more than a researcher attached to the process.
 He was one of the people shaping how the case was built and presented.

 That role did two things at once.
 It made Goldman a known quantity to Democratic voters who wanted a prosecutor's answer to Trump-era chaos.
-It also gave him a highly specific public brand: not generic liberal politics, but anti-authoritarian oversight politics.
+It also gave him a highly specific public brand: less generic liberal politics than anti-authoritarian oversight politics.

 Once that brand existed, a congressional run was almost inevitable.
 Goldman had already spent months demonstrating the skill most transferable to a crowded Democratic primary in Manhattan and Brooklyn: making the defense of institutions sound urgent without making it sound abstract.